 Mountain Golf At Its Finest

-The Sunday River Golf Club is closed for the season, and will reopen in late May or early June 2022.
+The Sunday River Golf Club is now open for the season!

 Plan Your Trip

 Enjoy season-long access to the Sunday River and Sugarloaf Golf Clubs with club benefits.

 Summer & Golf Groups

 Plan a golf outing or take advantage of our summer activities as a group.